 - The main feature of the monthly Piney Woods Wildlife Society meetings is a presentation about a wildlife, bird or nature topic.

-- Meetings are held monthly on every third Wednesday (except June, July and August) — occasionally, we have to move the meetings to the second Tuesday because of conflicts.
+- Meetings are held monthly on every second or third Wednesday (except June, July and August) — occasionally, we have to move the meetings to the second Tuesday because of conflicts.
 These meetings are held in person at the Big Stone Lodge at Dennis Johnston County Park located at 709 Riley Fuzzel Road in Spring.
 [See below for specific dates for each month.]
 This park is just east of Old Town Spring 0.2 miles east of the Hardy Toll Road, before you get to the Spring Creek Bridge (click the link to Google Maps above or see additional directions and map at the bottom of this page).
 FYI, there are occasional exceptions to the third Wednesday — when the Big Stone Lodge has other commitments, we generally try to move to the second Wednesday.
 Make sure to keep an eye here and on the newsletter for exact dates.